-The guidance in this report as well as the legislative restrictions imposed by the restricted transfer pricing rule focus on credit rating, and instrument terms and conditions restrictions, rather than directly determining an appropriate interest rate or margin.
+The guidance in this TIB as well as the legislative restrictions imposed by the restricted transfer pricing rule focus on credit rating, and instrument terms and conditions restrictions, rather than directly determining an appropriate interest rate or margin.

-For any particular credit rating, it is necessary to use this information, along with other relevant factors, to determine an appropriate interest rate.
+For any particular credit rating, it is necessary to use this information, along with other relevant factors, to determine an appropriate interest rate using the standard transfer pricing rules in section GC 6 to GC 14.
 This will frequently require access to specialist information such as that provided by Bloomberg or Reuters, on comparable instruments.
 This approach is unchanged between the previous transfer pricing rules and the additional requirements required under the restricted transfer pricing rule.